 Keywords Term List: This term list is associated with the Keywords field in an EndNote reference.
 You can associate additional fields with the Keyword term list if you require them.

-Defining Term Lists

-Important Points About Term Lists

-Inserting Terms into References
+Automatic Updating of Term Lists Defining Term Lists Important Points About Term Lists Inserting Terms into References Modifying Terms Predefined Term Lists Using Terms For Searches

-Modifying Terms

-Predefined Term Lists

-Using Terms For Searches